Courses

 Historic Preservation Courses

-HISP 200 - The Everyday and the American Environment (3 Credits)
+HISP200 The Everyday and the American Environment (3 Credits)

-An introduction into the theories of the everyday with the context of the American built environment.
-The course focuses primarily on the American experience of underrepresented, minority and immigrant communities, both historical and contemporary.
-The course attempts to challenge what is meant by "American" in describing the American everyday built environment.
+An introduction to the theories of the everyday within the context of the American built environment.
+Focuses primarily on the American experience of underrepresented, minority, and/or immigrant communities; both historical and contemporary.
+Attempts to challenge what is meant by American in describing the American everyday built environment.Jointly offered with HISP615.

-HISP 319 Special Topics in Historic Preservation (1-6 Credits)
+HISP319 Special Topics in Historic Preservation (1-6 Credits)

 Students will explore technical aspects of preservation taught by practitioners whose expertise are of special benefit to undergraduate students.

-HISP 600 - History, Theory, and Practice of Historic Preservation (3 Credits)
+HISP600 History, Theory, and Practice of Historic Preservation (3 Credits)

-An introduction to the history, theory and practice of historic preservation covered through readings, discussions, presentations, class projects, and field trips.
+An introduction to history, theory and practice of historic preservation covered through readings, discussions, presentations, class projects, and field trips.

-HISP 611 - Historical Research Methods (3 Credits)
+HISP611 Historical Research Methods (3 Credits)

-HISP 615 The Everyday and the "American" Environment (3 Credits)
+HISP615 The Everyday and the "American" Environment (3 Credits)

 An introduction into the theories of the everyday with the context of the American built environment.
 The course focuses primarily on the American experience of underrepresented, minority, and immigrant communities; both historical and contemporary.
 The course attempts to challenge what is meant by American in describing the American every day built environment.

-HISP 628 Selected Topics in Historic Preservation (3 Credits)
+HISP628 Selected Topics in Historic Preservation (3 Credits)

 Critical issues in contemporary preservation practice will be examined.
 Topics will change each year, according to the professor's interests and the relevance of the course topic, and will include such themes as: preservation of the everyday built environment, social and ethnic dimensions of historic preservation practice, and preservation of Modern architecture and landscapes.
 The course will consist of readings, class, discussions, and a substantial individual research project.